ratushinskiia/Simple-Calculator/README.md

 # Simple Calculator
 This is Educational project from LoftBlog.
-See here: [Youtube](https://www.youtube.com/watch?v=VHGaBc9OcXU&t=3869s)
+Lesson is here: [Youtube](https://www.youtube.com/watch?v=VHGaBc9OcXU&t=3869s).

+You can see how I did it here: https://ratushinskiia.github.io/Simple-Calculator/
 ___
 My improvments:
 * My layout.